andresalxortiz/Summer2019/Languages/my-web-lang/README.md

-# Web Katas
+# Web Katas - Individual training exercises for web development

 ## Summary

-Katas that teach basic web design using HTML and CSS in Racket.
+Katas with the intent of teaching users basic web design using HTML and CSS in Racket.

 ## Structure